Metastem/Scribe/README.md

 * SECRET_KEY_BASE: A 32-bit string.
 Can be generated with `lucky gen.secret_key`
 * DATABASE_URL: May be any valid postgres url since Scribe doesn't use a database
   * Example: `postgres://does@not/matter`
+* GITHUB_PERSONAL_ACCESS_TOKEN: to proxy gists with authenticated GitHub API requests
+* GITHUB_USERNAME: to proxy gists with authenticated GitHub API requests

+### GitHub Gist Proxying

+Scribe proxies GitHub gists.
+It does this by making API requests to GitHub's ReST API to get the gist file contents.
+GitHub limits API requests to 5000/hour with a valid api token and 60/hour without.
+60 is pretty tight for the usage that scribe.rip gets, but 5000 is reasonable most of the time.

+API credentials are in the form of a GitHub username and a personal access token attached to that username.
+To get a token, visit https://github.com/settings/tokens and create a new token.
+The only permission it needs is `gist`.

+This token is set via the `GITHUB_PERSONAL_ACCESS_TOKEN` environment variable.
+The username also needs to be set via `GITHUB_USERNAME`.
+When developing locally, these can both be set in the .env file.
+Authentication is probably not necessary locally, but it's there if you want to test.
+If either token is missing, unauthenticated requests are made.

 ## Project goals